Edna Anne Wheeler Ballard: I AM Movement

-Ballard's role within the Movement was as "accredited messenger of the ascended masters," alongside Guy.
+Ballard's role within the Movement was as an "accredited messenger of the ascended masters," alongside Guy.
 However, Ballard eventually took a step back as Guy led the organizations, serving as the primary messenger for St. Germain and other masters, including Jesus.
-The Ballard's believed in past lives with Ballard believing she was Elizabeth I and Joan of Arc in her past lives.
+The Ballards believed in past lives, with Elizabeth believing she was Elizabeth I and Joan of Arc in her past lives.

-In 1939, Guy Ballard died and their son, Donald Ballard, became the leader of the I AM Movement.
-Prior to his father's death, Donald Ballard also served as a messenger per the wishes of St. Germain.
-However, both he and Ballard did not serve as primary messenger.
-Shortly thereafter, Ballard, Donald and other staff members were charged with mail fraud, with the charge being that the Movement was attempting to defraud mail recipients into joining a religion that was known to be false.
-Ballard was convicted twice, the second time after a ruling was overturned.
+In 1939, Guy Ballard died and their son Donald became the leader of the I AM Movement.
+Prior to his father's death, Donald also served as a messenger per the wishes of St. Germain.
+However, both he and Elizabeth did not serve as primary messenger.
+Shortly thereafter, Elizabeth, Donald and other staff members were charged with mail fraud, with the charge being that the Movement was attempting to defraud mail recipients into joining a religion that was known to be false.
+Ballard was convicted twice, and the second time after a ruling was overturned.
 The case went to the US Supreme Court and was ruled as United States v.
 Ballard.
+Ballard, 322 U.S. 78 (1944) "Whether a religious belief is true or false is irrelevant to a judicial determination, as long as the belief is sincerely held."
+In other words, Ballard was found not guilty.

 Ballard eventually began serving as a messenger for St. Germain and other masters in the fifties and in the sixties she hosted a radio show.